 The second is the developers.
 If you're active in the Remedy community, then you would have noticed the sea of new faces coming in, as well as those who have gone on to new projects.
 While the studio frequently talks about teams expanding, they never speak about the devs that left, although in the space of a few years some of the studio's departments have seen massive transformations.
 By the end of Quantum Break's development, Remedy was a studio of 130.
 It was the first Remedy game that I had followed from start to finish, and the thing which stood out for me was the amount of passion that they spoke about the project from the start, and the relief and nervousness when it shipped.

 There's also the curiosity of how we will talk about projects in the future.
-I can't help but think that all of the work and effort that is being put into Control, will that be criticised in the same way once the new thing roles around?
-On an employment front, would I really feel comfortable joining a studio that talks negatively specifically about the work that developers had faced crunch on and had been a huge part of their lives for a number of years?
+I can't help but think about all of the work and effort that is being put into Control, will that be criticized in the same way once the new thing rolls around?
+On an employment front, would I really feel comfortable joining a studio that talks negatively, specifically about the work that developers had faced crunch on and had been a huge part of their lives for a number of years?

 Will there be things in Control that the team did better than in Quantum Break?
 Definitely.
 With a lot of studios, there's usually an internal development postmortem after the release of the game.
 With each new project, there are things which the team learns and bring forward into their next project.
 They will know what worked and what needs tweaking, and the goal is always to make a game that you're going to be the proudest of in your career, and it was a major release, for some that would always be in their minds as Quantum Break.